br-imen/Pset5-CS50x/README.md

     - The challenge ahead of you is to implement the fastest spell checker you can!
 By “fastest,” though, we’re talking actual “wall-clock,” not asymptotic, time.

+    -*speller.c*:
-    -*In speller.c*, we’ve put together a program that’s designed to spell-check a file after loading a dictionary of words from disk into memory.
+        - we’ve put together a program that’s designed to spell-check a file after loading a dictionary of words from disk into memory.
 That dictionary, meanwhile, is implemented in a file called dictionary.c.
 (It could just be implemented in speller.c, but as programs get more complex, it’s often convenient to break them into multiple files.)
 The prototypes for the functions therein, meanwhile, are defined not in dictionary.c itself but in dictionary.h instead.
 That way, both speller.c and dictionary.c can #include the file.
 Unfortunately, we didn’t quite get around to implementing the loading part.
 Or the checking part.
 Both (and a bit more) we leave to you!
 But first, a tour.

-    -*dictionary.h*
+    -*dictionary.h*:
         - Open up dictionary.h, and you’ll see some new syntax, including a few lines that mention DICTIONARY_H.
 No need to worry about those, but, if curious, those lines just ensure that, even though dictionary.c and speller.c (which you’ll see in a moment) #include this file, clang will only compile it once.

         - Next notice how we #include a file called stdbool.h.
 That’s the file in which bool itself is defined.
 You’ve not needed it before, since the CS50 Library used to #include that for you.